statisticsnorway/dapla-spark-plugin/README.md

 ## Test it

+The project contains Docker images with the Zeppelin and Polynote notebooks.
-The project contains a Dockerfile based on `apache/zeppelin`.
-It includes the Google Cloud Storage connector and the built jar file.
+They both includes the Google Cloud Storage connector and the built jar file.

 The following environment variables are required.
 *Note that if one of the oAuth variable is missing, the module with try to access the lds resources __without__